 Alexes Harris, the second guest of the episode, is a professor of sociology at the University of Washington and the author of the 2016 book, A Pound of Flesh: Monetary Sanctions as Punishment for the Poor, a detailed study of fines and fees practices in Washington State.
 She is currently heading up a multi-year research project comparing those practices across eight states.

-Harris is gratified by the surge in attention the issue has been receiving, and is hopeful a recent Supreme Court decision will rein in states levying "excessive" financial sanctions.
-But she worries not enough people—whether among legal professionals or the general public—appreciate the "layers of punishment" low-income defendants are being subjected to.
+Harris is gratified by the surge in attention the issue has been receiving, but worries not enough people—whether among legal professionals or the general public—appreciate the "layers of punishment" low-income defendants are being subjected to.

 "I think people are still just using a different color crayon to color within the lines, and we're not yet erasing the lines," Harris explains.
 "We need to sincerely start from scratch and think through all of the fiscal barriers for individuals that prolong their punishment."